26tanishabanik/Accident-Prone-Areas/README.md

 # Accident-Prone-Areas

-## Visualising the most Accident prone Areas from Google News data.
+### Visualising the most Accident prone Areas from Google News data in and around Hyderabad